Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: The mass-ratio discrepancy

 The binaries with $q_{\rm sp}$ from the DDO program are marked in green in Figure~\ref{fig_q-discrep} and listed in the first half of the table.
 We added binaries fulfilling the above restrictions from other sources, including the \citet{ND1991} list, but only those with $q_{\rm sp}$ values determined using the CCF or BF deconvolution methods by other researchers.
 These results are listed in the second half of Table~\ref{tab_Qtab} and are marked by red symbols in the figure.
-Note that $\epsilon\,$CrA is not included in the table since its primary eclipse may be partial, not total.
+Note that $\epsilon\,$CrA is not included in the table since its primary eclipse may be partial or close to partial.

-The difference $q_{\rm ph}-q_{\rm sp}$ is shown in Figure~\ref{fig_q-discrep} directly and, similarly as in \citet{ND1991}, in the relative sense, divided by the value of $q_{\rm sp}$.
-The normalization may artificially amplify discrepancies at the low-end of the mass ratio.
+The difference $(q_{\rm ph}-q_{\rm sp})$ is shown in Figure~\ref{fig_q-discrep} directly and, similarly as in \citet{ND1991}, in the relative sense, divided by the value of $q_{\rm sp}$.
+The normalization is kept here to reflect our lack of knowledge on the source of the discrepancy.
 Regardless of the presentation, we observe a widespread occurrence of $q_{\rm ph} < q_{\rm sp}$, exactly as for AW~UMa, which is the binary with the smallest $q_{\rm sp}$ in the figure.
 The size of the discrepancy is moderate, so either $q_{\rm sp}$ or $q_{\rm ph}$ could serve as an argument in the figure.
-However, we believe that the spectroscopic $q_{\rm sp}$ is currently the better-determined value because of its more astrophysically meaningful and straightforward derivation; we return to this subject in Section~\ref{model}.
+The author believes that the spectroscopic $q_{\rm sp}$ results are currently better-defined because of their more straightforward derivation.
+We return to this subject in Section~\ref{model}.

 The only binary in Figure~\ref{fig_q-discrep} showing the photometric value of $q_{\rm ph}$ larger than the spectroscopic $q_{\rm sp}$ is FG~Hya.
 This binary has an extensive and consistent record of several photometric determinations, so it urgently requires a confirmation of the spectroscopic result.
 We note the spectroscopic result was obtained at the very beginning of the DDO program \citep{DDO-1}.